GoogleCloudPlatform/dataproc-templates/gemini-codegen/python/transform_parquet_to_avroREADME.md

 ```
     Create a PySpark script to tranform data in GCS from parquet to avro and use the add_insertion_time_column function in @data_tranformer.py to add an additional column
 ```
 Gemini generated the Pyspark script, specifically the file `transform_parquet_to_avro.py` and the README file.
 Minor changes were required to run the script.
-The working script is
+The working gcloud command is:
 ```
     gcloud dataproc batches submit pyspark transform_parquet_to_avro.py \
     --batch="parquet-to-avro-$(date +%s)" \